 - Stretch breaks to encourage movement throughout the day.

 - Sit/stand desks which promote standing throughout the day to improve circulation and cardiovascular health.

 - Offer incentives to quit smoking, as well as support like free health coaching and one-on-one nurse consultations.
 Include reimbursement for nicotine replacement therapies.

 - Encourage and host several offsite and onsite community activities that are focused on improving cardiovascular health and promoting physical activity.
 For example, employee teams for 5K races, walk or run activities and company-sponsored teams for the American Heart Association's Heart Walk.

-- Celebrate American Heart Month each February by selling heart-themed items to benefit the American Heart Association and promote heart-healthy activities (or, check out our awareness-raising ideas for American Heart Month).
+- Celebrate American Heart Month each February by selling heart-themed items to benefit the American Heart Association and promote heart-healthy activities.

 - Start a walking or running club that meets once or twice a week to encourage physical activity.